 - Minimized television animation where any movement is kept to a minimum while still keeping to animation in some meaningful sense.
 Examples include:

 - Animation interspersed in with predominately still images such as the series, Max the 2000 Year Old Mouse which are history lessons with some token animated antics.

 - Cut Out Animation: Using a photocopying processing to take pre-existing images like Comic Book art that is designed to suggest motion, and manipulate them with an absolute minimum of actual animation.
 Examples: The Marvel Superheroes in the 1960s which used pre-existing comic book art and stories from Marvel Comics publications and manipulating then with the absolute minimum of animation.
 Technically, this form of animation also includes Terry Gilliam's animation from Monty Python's Flying Circus, but he intended to create them with a specific artistic aim in mind, not merely bowing to the demands of budget.

-- No meaningful animation at all: such as with Clutch Cargo which depicted dialogue with cut outs where the mouth is positioned with live-action film of an actor's mouth saying the dialogue.
+- No meaningful animation at all: such as with Clutch Cargo with its Synchro-Vox technique which depicted dialogue with cut outs where the mouth is positioned with live-action film of an actor's mouth saying the dialogue.